Derecho: Development

 Organized areas of thunderstorm activity reinforce pre-existing frontal zones, and can outrun cold fronts.
 The resultant mesoscale convective system (MCS) often forms at the point of the strongest divergence of the upper-level flow, and new storm cells are developed in the area with the greatest low-level inflow.
 The convection tends to move east or toward the equator, roughly parallel to low-level thickness lines and usually somewhat to the right of the mean tropospheric flow.
 When the convection is strongly linear or slightly curved, the MCS is called a squall line, with the strongest winds typically occurring just behind the leading edge of the significant wind shift and pressure rise.

 Classic derechos occur with squall lines that contain bow- or spearhead-shaped features as seen by weather radar that are known as bow echoes or spearhead echoes.
 Squall lines typically "bow out" due to the formation of a mesoscale high-pressure system which forms within the stratiform rain area behind the initial convective line.
 This high-pressure area is formed due to strong descending air currents behind the squall line, and could come in the form of a downburst.
 The size of the bow may vary, and the storms associated with the bow may die and redevelop.

 During the cool season within the Northern Hemisphere, derechos generally develop within a pattern of mid-tropospheric southwesterly winds, in an environment of low to moderate atmospheric instability (caused by relative warmth and moisture near ground level, with cooler air aloft, as measured by convective available potential energy), and high values of vertical wind shear (20 m/s within the lowest 5 km of the atmosphere).

 Warm season derechos in the Northern Hemisphere most often form in west to northwesterly flow at mid-levels of the troposphere, with moderate to high levels of thermodynamic instability.
 As previously mentioned, derechos favor environments of low-level warm advection and significant low-level moisture.

+In 2025, researchers from the University of Oklahoma, CIWRO, and Storm Prediction Center, published a study regarding the environment for derechos and non-derecho storms, and how the key factor was the bulk wind shear between 1 and 9 km in the atmosphere.